Research & Evaluation

 This report summarizes the findings of an analysis designed to assess one measure of promotion outcomes by gender and race-ethnicity.
 We calculate and report on the percentage of assistant professors hired between AY1998 and AY2007 who earned tenure within 10 years of hire.

-Report on Senior Women Faculty Members’ Views on Leadership Opportunities within and outside the College of Engineering
+Senior Women Faculty Members’ Views on Leadership Opportunities within and outside the College of Engineering (Executive Summary)

 In fall 2013, the College of Engineering Dean’s Advisory Committee on Female Faculty asked the ADVANCE Program to examine how senior women Engineering faculty view leadership opportunities within and outside the College.